All Products

 • No EIP is associated with the Internet NAT gateway.
 If an EIP is associated with the Internet NAT gateway, disassociate the EIP from the Internet NAT gateway.
 For more information, see Disassociate an EIP.

 • The SNAT table does not contain SNAT entries.
 If the SNAT table contains SNAT entries, delete them.
-For more information, see Delete an SNAT entry.
+For more information, see Create and manage SNAT entries.

 • By default, Deletion Protection is in the Disabled state on the Basic Information tab of the Internet NAT gateway.
 If Deletion Protection is in the Enabled state, disable deletion protection.